Payerset/docs/payers/united-healthcare-price-transparency.md

 ### Payerset Notes

-United has many hundreds of files as part of their dataset that are corrupted and unreadable, and contain little or no real data.
-These files have been cleansed from the final dataset, but can be made available if needed in their raw formats.

 If you are looking for a specific plan, please reach out to info@payerset.com to get access to the mapping back to the full plan list, which we maintain in a separate table.

 ### Schema: UNITED\_HEALTHCARE